 Women peacemakers born today

-- 1853 Hannah Kent Schoff born Upper Darby, PA (d.
+1853 Hannah Kent Schoff born Upper Darby, PA (d.
 1940).
-Social reformer for children's rights; organized International Conference on Child Welfare 1908 Washington DC.
+Social reformer for children's rights.
+Organized International Conference on Child Welfare, Washington DC, 1908.

 1943 Scilla Elworthy born Galashiels, Scotland.
-Founded Oxford Research Group for peace dialog 1982; started Peace Direct 2003 supporting local peacemaking; first S.African multiracial theater; began campaign against genital mutilation 1978; Niwano Peace Prize 2003; international relations scholar.
+International relations scholar.
+Founded Oxford Research Group for peace dialog, 1982; started Peace Direct, supporting local peacemaking, 2003.
+Awarded Niwano Peace Prize, 2003.

 1954 Mariateresa Di Lascia born Rocchetta Sant'Antonio, Foggia, Italy (d.
 1994) Radical Italian reformer; author.
 Coordinated Survival 82 international campaign against world hunger; co-founded Hunger Day in sympathy with victims of Balkan War, 1992.